cajhin/capsicain/README.md

 REMEMBER:
 [ESC]+[X] Exits, always, in case your config makes the keyboard unusable.
 Capsicain doesn't have to be in the foreground to see ESC command combos.
-[ESC]+[0] Switch to Layer 0 is the softer 'disable' method; it tells Capsicain to not do anything - except listen for [ESC] combos, so you can switch back to your layer 1 later.
+[ESC]+[0] Switch to Config 0 is the softer 'disable' method; it tells Capsicain to not do anything - except listen for [ESC] combos, so you can switch back to your Config 1 later.

 # Contact